-- complete an Application for Extension of Assessment form and - submit a completed Application for Extension of Assessment Form to the Head Teacher Faculty (Years 7-9) or Deputy (Years 10-12) as soon as is reasonably possible.
+- complete an Application for Extension of Assessment form and - submit a completed Application for Extension of Assessment Form to the Deputy (Years 10-12) as soon as is reasonably possible.

 The Head Teacher Faculty and Deputy Principal will determine the nature or form of the extension.
 This could include: